Get started

 When to choose Realtime TTS

 If you're building a realtime application (voice agents, conversational AI, interactive entertainment, live accessibility tools) you need a model that delivers top-tier quality at production latency.
-Realtime TTS-2 and 1.5 Max are the top-ranked realtime TTS models on the Artificial Analysis Speech Arena and operate at sub-200ms latency, a combination most top-ranked overall models do not achieve.
+Realtime TTS-2 and 1.5 Max deliver expressive, natural voice quality at sub-200ms latency, a combination many high-quality models built for batch rendering do not achieve.

-And if you need more than TTS (STT, LLM orchestration, A/B testing, and observability in a single stack) the Realtime API provides the full infrastructure.
-ElevenLabs is a point solution for speech synthesis.
-Inworld provides the complete voice AI stack for production applications.
+And if you need more than TTS (STT, LLM orchestration, A/B testing, and observability in a single stack) the Realtime API brings it together in one integration.
+ElevenLabs centers on speech synthesis; the Inworld stack spans STT, TTS, and LLM orchestration for production applications.

 What this means for the market